-Evolution 2010-2022 of the components of the indirect debt of the Walloon Region in NAI definition (€ millions)
+Evolution 2010-2022 of the components of the indirect debt of the Walloon Region in NAI definition (in million EUR)

-Sources: NAI and own calculations.
-42
+Sources: NAI and own calculations.40

 The graph shows the integration from 2021 onwards of a debt owed by the Region to Belgian insurers following the exceptional floods that hit Wallonia in the summer of 2021.
-It represents an outstanding amount of $\in 1,016$ million at 31/12/2022.
+It represents an outstanding amount of EUR 1,016 million at 31/12/2022 and 987 million of euros in 2023.
 The insurers have in fact pre-financed the public share of the compensation of the flood victims.
 This debt will be repaid as from 2024.